elcaballero69/cc-assignment1/README.md

     - Select AWS Details from menu and under "Cloud access", "AWS CLI:" click "Show"
     - Copy content to the .aws/configuration file
 - Make sure .aws/config file has following content:
-    [default]
+    [default]unnecess
     region=us-east-1
     output=json
 - Install boto3 with pip
+- Download your personal labsuser.pem file and add it to your repository

 ## DONE:
 - Creation of 9 instances
 - Creation of security group
-- creation of target groups
+- Creation of target groups
-- assigning all instances to the target groups
+- Assigning all instances to the target groups
+- Deploying flask on instances

 ## LAB GOALS:
 Create  clusters using EC2 and ELB